ZaelonD/Data_Structures_and_Algorithms_in_Java/README.md

 The removeMax() method in Programming Project 2.2 suggests a way to sort the contents of an array by key value.
 Implement a sorting scheme that does not require modifying the HighArray class, but only the code in main().
-You’ll need a second array, which will end up inversely sorted.
+You'll need a second array, which will end up inversely sorted.
 (This scheme is a rather crude variant of the selection sort in Chapter 3, "Simple Sorting.")

 **My implementation of sorting scheme:**